 - Use data object store files instead of data object design files to avoid long queries when on-demand data is not required.
 Object store files are cached at the BIRT iServer, enabling multiple users to quickly access data. - Display BIRT report document files in place of BIRT report design files when possible.
-This avoids the time necessary for data population and rendering of a report design file. - Activate dashboard auto refresh when the user is expected to monitor changing data. - When using data selection gadgets, consider using data objects with optimized indexes for quick population of the gadget. - Consider using data selection gadgets or summarized data in place of large reports. - Consider BIRT design features available in BIRT Designer Professional for advanced chart interactivity and layout control.
-For example, adding a bookmark to a grid element in a BIRT design file enables the customized layout of multiple BIRT elements.
+This avoids the time necessary for data population and rendering of a report design file. - Activate dashboard auto refresh only when monitoring changing data. - When using data selection gadgets, consider using data objects with optimized indexes for quick population of the gadget. - Use data selection gadgets or summarized data in place of large reports. - Consider BIRT design features available in BIRT Designer Professional for advanced chart interactivity and layout control.
+For example, adding a bookmark to a grid element in a BIRT design file enables the display of multiple BIRT elements.
 Multiple BIRT visualizations can be put into the grid.
-A reportlet gadget can then embed the bookmarked grid element for display on a dashboard.
+A Reportlet gadget can then embed the bookmarked grid element for display on a dashboard.